 Pressure Reducing Valves

-Here you will find answers to questions about pressure reducing valves that we are asked particularly frequently..
+Here you will find answers to questions about overflow and pressure control valves that we are asked particularly frequently.

 In case you have a special questions please contact us.
 We will be pleased to help you and give you our advice.

 In the case of a pressure reducing valve, the outlet pressure (pressure prevailing on the outlet side) is set.
 The set pressure of a pressure reducing valve always refers to the outlet pressure at zero usage. i.e. no medium is flowing through the valve and all draw-off points are closed.

 If a draw-off point on the outlet side is opened medium flows through the valve and the outlet pressure falls below the set pressure.
 Once the draw-off point is re-closed the outlet pressure rises again to the set pressure.

 Are replacement parts available for pressure reducing valves?